ChokoChoko68k/Hanahuda/README.md

 # Hanahuda（花札辛口）

-C++ Code for making HANAHUDA videogame by using Dx-Library(https://dxlib.xsrv.jp/) as Windows application
+C++ code for making HANAHUDA videogame by using Dx-Library(https://dxlib.xsrv.jp/) as Windows application

 ## Getting Started

-Download these files and Download DxLib from https://dxlib.xsrv.jp/
+Download these files and Download DxLib from https://dxlib.xsrv.jp/dxdload.html

 ## Prepare Image Files